 - Prescribing individualised natural treatments

-Simply put, naturopathy entails the use of natural modalities to treat insomnia.
+Simply put, Solving Insomnia Through Naturopathy entails the use of natural modalities to treat insomnia.
 These include, but are not limited to, behavioural techniques, acupuncture, diet, herbs, relaxation techniques and lifestyle changes.

 The very first step is to change the affected individual’s lifestyle.
 We live in a modern, fast-paced world where many factors contribute to insomnia.
 Thus, it is vital to change certain patterns in our routines, such as late-night TV viewing or excessive consumption of alcohol or caffeine.
 These factors can aggravate insomnia.
 If insomnia still exists, supportive elements can be used, such as herbs.